Richmond (SA)

 Richmond's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Richmond residents have relatively positive health outcomes with low prevalence of common conditions among the general population, but higher than national averages among older cohorts at risk.
+Richmond residents show relatively positive health outcomes, with low prevalence of common conditions among the general population, but higher than national averages for older, at-risk groups.

-Private health cover stands at approximately 51% (9,392 people), slightly lower than the average for SA2 areas.
-Mental health issues and arthritis are the most prevalent conditions, affecting 9.0% and 7.0% of residents respectively.
-Around 70.4% of residents claim to be free from medical ailments compared to 70.9% in Greater Adelaide.
-Richmond has 15.5% (2,854 people) of its population aged 65 and over, lower than the 17.6% in Greater Adelaide.
-Health outcomes among seniors require more attention than those of the broader population.
+Private health cover stands at approximately 51% of Richmond's total population (~9,408 people), slightly lower than the average SA2 area.
+The most prevalent medical conditions are mental health issues (affecting 9.0% of residents) and arthritis (7.0%).
+A majority, 70.4%, report being completely clear of medical ailments, compared to 70.9% across Greater Adelaide.
+Richmond has a lower proportion of seniors aged 65 and over at 15.5% (2,859 people), compared to Greater Adelaide's 17.6%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health